joren485/blog/_posts/2022-12-04-gitub-popular-repository-namespace-retirement-bypass.md

 lang: "en-us"
 ---

-Recently, I was researching GitHub repositories and I encountered an obscure security measure: the _popular repository namespace retirement_.
-This security measure was implemented by GitHub to protect (popular repositories) against repo jacking (i.e. hijacking attacks) of popular repositories.
+Recently, we encountered an obscure security measure while researching GitHub repositories: the _popular repository namespace retirement_.
+This security measure was implemented by GitHub to protect (popular) repositories against repo jacking (i.e. hijacking attacks).

 During this research, we discovered a way to bypass the popular repository namespace retirement.
 We reported this to GitHub, and they fixed the problem.
 In this post, we will discuss what the popular repository namespace retirement is, what attacks it is trying to protect against and how we (and others) were able to bypass it.

 ### Repo Jacking
-GitHub repositories are not unique among all users, but fall under the namespace of their owner.
+GitHub repository names are not unique.
+They fall under the namespace of their owner.
 For example, the repository of this blog is uniquely identified as `joren485/blog`, even though are many other repositories that are called `blog`.
 This means that when a GitHub user renames their account, the namespace of all their repositories change too.
 For example, if a user `boring-github-user` with a repository `boring-github-user/repo` changes their name to `fancy-new-github-user`, the repository is now identified as `fancy-new-github-user/repo`.

 But what happens to the old repository name (i.e. `boring-github-user/repo`) after a username change?
 To help downstream processes that depend on the repository (e.g. packages, build processes, CI pipelines, etc.) find the correct repository, GitHub sets up a redirect from the old repository name to the new repository (e.g. anyone cloning `boring-github-user/repo` would actually clone `fancy-new-github-user/repo` instead).